-The Registrar’s Office will conduct at graduation fair on Thursday, May 7, from 11:30 a.m.-2 p.m. on the second floor of Angeli Hall, 501 Vine St., Scranton, Pa.
-All graduates are strongly encouraged to attend.
+The Registrar’s Office will conduct at graduation fair on Thursday, May 5, from 11:30 a.m.-2 p.m. on the second floor of Angeli Hall, 501 Vine St., Scranton, Pa.
+All graduates are strongly encouraged to attend as this is an opportunity to make sure all of your requirements for graduation have been met and to pick up your caps and gowns.

 Family members and their friends may purchase tickets, in advance, at a cost of $10 per person.
 Graduates may attend for free, but they must make reservations and have a ticket.